Tanghq1024/learngit/readme.txt

-Git id a version control system
+Git is a distributed id a version control system
-Git is free software
+Git is free software distributed under ths  GPL